Path spaces of pushouts

-Classically, every embedding in spaces is complemented, i.e.\ a coproduct inclusion $X \to X \sqcup Y$, and a map is $0$-truncated if it is injective on each $\pi_1$ and an isomorphism on $\pi_2$ and above.
+Classically, every monomorphism in spaces is complemented, i.e.\ a coproduct inclusion $X \to X \sqcup Y$, and a map is $0$-truncated if it is injective on each $\pi_1$ and an isomorphism on $\pi_2$ and above.
 We sometimes call $0$-truncated objects \emph{sets}, following the terminology of homotopy type theory.

 In any elementary $\infty$-topos, $n$-connected maps and $n$-truncated maps form the left and right classes of a factorisation system.
 In this sense truncated maps are dual to connected maps.
-We have that $n$-truncated maps are closed under pullback and transfinite composition~\cite{sequential}, but generally not under pushout.
-For example, $1 \to S^2$ is a pushout of $1 \to S^1$, and the latter is $0$-truncated but the former is not $n$-truncated for any $n$.
-In light of this, it is perhaps surprising that embeddings \emph{are} closed under pushout.
+We have that $n$-truncated maps are closed under pullback but generally not under pushout.
+For example, $1 \to S^2$ is a pushout of $S^1 \to 1$, and the latter is $1$-truncated but the former is not $n$-truncated for any $n$.
+In light of this, it is perhaps surprising that monomorphisms \emph{are} closed under pushout.

-\begin{lemma} Suppose $\mathcal E$ is an $(\infty,1)$-category with pullbacks, pushouts that are universal and satisfy descent, and sequential colimits that commute with pullback.
+\begin{lemma} Suppose $\mathcal E$ is an $\infty$-category with pullbacks, and pushouts that are universal and satisfy descent.
 Suppose given a pushout square